How Porting Out Works

 • Ideally, your implementation can handle this flow automatically as well, to save you unnecessary support load.

-How to retrieve port out credentials for an ended subscription
+Porting out an ended subscription

 Start by retrieving the ended subscription.